geodenilson/docker-interimage/README.md

 # A Docker image for InterIMAGE

-This Dockerfile is based on the InterIMAGE installation instructions on Ubuntu: http://www.lvc.ele.puc-rio.br/projects/interimage/download/files/install_interimage_ubuntu.txt
+These Dockerfiles are based on the InterIMAGE installation instructions on Ubuntu: http://www.lvc.ele.puc-rio.br/projects/interimage/download/files/install_interimage_ubuntu.txt

+## 1.43

+**Status:** The instructions linked above are not transferable directly to the latest source code.

+### Build and run

-To run the container, install Docker and open a command prompt in the directory `/1.27`.
+To execute the container, install Docker and open a command prompt in the directory `/1.27`.
 Then build the container with

-`docker build -t interimage .`
+`docker build -t interimage/143 .`

 and start it with

+`docker run -it --user interimage interimage/143`

+## 1.27

+**Status:** Based on the existing Linux download of InterIMAGE, the Dockerfile successfully downloads and compiles InterIMAGE and the required binaries.

+### Build and run

+To execute the container, install Docker and open a command prompt in the directory `/1.27`.
+Then build the container with

+`docker build -t interimage/1.27 .`

+and start it with

-`docker run -it --user interimage interimage`
+`docker run -it --user interimage interimage/1.27`

 (To remove the image directly after, add the `--rm` flag.)